Project-NISEI/cobra/README.md

 You can deploy a droplet directly with `pulumi up` if you're logged into Pulumi and DigitalOcean, but this will not deploy Cobra.
 You can follow the instructions above for manual deployment on the droplet, or use the automated deployment below.

 You can SSH to the resulting droplet with `deploy/bin/ssh-to-droplet`.
+If you have an SSH key you'd like to use to log in, you can create a non-root user on the droplet with `deploy/bin/create-user-with-key`.

 If you'd prefer to manage the resulting droplet manually and just use this as a way to create a droplet, you can discard the resulting Pulumi stack.
 It may be easier to hold state locally for this, rather than creating a stack in Pulumi